18F/afrs-pa/README.md

 ## Development

 The current team is using a Functional Review Board (FRB) with a 5-6 week cadence for making software enhancements, including patching and adding new capabilities.
 Generally, all components must agree on what enhancements are prioritized.

+## Product vision

+- Shape the Air Force of tomorrow - Inspire, Engage, and Recruit
+- Develop a more data-centric system that users can access more readily with less training
+- Present users a functional, modern interface
+- Help recruiters spend more time recruiting and less time interacting with the system and waiting on approvals
+- Develop better reporting so leaders and recruiters have even more information to inform their work

 ## Our approach
 The following five sections represent prioritized areas related to AFRISS-TF that we would like to explore as we determine a path to modernize the system to better meet the needs of its users during this engagement and beyond.